Cole gets 20th win, tops AL in ERA, Ks as Astros beat Angels

 When Cole struck out Kaleb Cowart for the final out of the fifth inning, he punched the inside of his glove and got high-fives from all of his teammates in the dugout.

-The 29-year-old righty nearly won the AL pitching Triple Crown — he finished second in the majors in wins to teammate Justin Verlander, who won 21.
+The 29-year-old righty nearly won the AL pitching Triple Crown – he finished second in wins to teammate Justin Verlander, who won 21.
 Verlander was second to Cole in the AL in strikeouts (300) and ERA (2.58).

+The Astros notched another strikeout record as a team – they’re the first to lead the majors in pitching strikeouts (1,671) and also have the fewest strikeouts at the plate (1,166).

+”It was an awesome season for us,” shortstop Alex Bregman said. ”Franchise record in wins.
+We had just a great season as a team and a lot of guys really performed well.”

-Springer had a four-hit day with 3 RBI and two runs scored.
+Bregman was 1 for 1 with two walks.
+Springer had a four-hit day with 3 RBIs and two runs.

 Dillon Peters (4-4) gave up three home runs.
 He allowed seven earned runs on seven hits in just 3 1/3 innings.